203: Jungle Goddess

 He’s really a good man, and tomorrow is another day.

-A paraphrased line from the classic film Gone With the Wind (1939).
-“Tomorrow is another day!” is the last line of the film, spoken by Scarlett O’Hara (Vivien Leigh) as she vows to rebuild her life and win Rhett Butler (Clark Gable) back.
+In the classic film Gone With the Wind (1939), “Tomorrow is another day!” is the last line of the film, spoken by Scarlett O’Hara (Vivien Leigh) as she vows to rebuild her life and win Rhett Butler (Clark Gable) back.

 So every time I ate a burger an acre of this stuff disappears?
 I don’t get it.